-Distance Between Points Begin trip at the corner of Main and Airport Road in Bismarck.
+Distance Between Points (miles) Begin trip at the corner of Main and Airport Road in Bismarck.
 Travel south on Airport Road, which is built on a terrace of the Missouri River.
 This terrace, the highest in the Missouri River trench of southwest Burleigh County, is covered by as much as 170 feet of gravel.
 From Broadway northward, the city of Bismarck is built mainly on sandstone, siltstone, and shale of the Cannonball Formation, bedrock of Tertiary age.
 South of Broadway, the city is built on the above-mentioned terrace.

-1.2 ,,,,,,

-Another, slightly lower terrace.
-This terrace, at an elevation of 1,660 feet, is the second highest and second thickest (150 feet) gravel terrace deposit.
+- Another, slightly lower terrace.
+This terrace, at an elevation of 1,660 feet, is the second highest terrace and has the second thickest (150 feet) gravel terrace deposit. - 0.3 Turn right (west).

-0.3

-Turn right (west).
 Municipal airport is to the east.
-Notice the gravel pits in the terrace gravels for the next half mile.
+Notice the gravel pits in the terrace gravels for the next half mile. - Turn left (south).

-0.5

-Turn left (south).
 Low terrace is to the west, upper terrace to the east.
-Notice the steep terrace escarpment (edge).
+Notice the steep terrace escarpment (edge). - 0.4 Stop.

-0.4

-Stop.
 Observe the composition and appearance of the terrace gravel deposits.
-The Missouri River trench is 7 miles wide at this point.
+The Missouri River trench is 7 miles wide at this point. - 0.6 Terrace escarpment.
+Travel on the lower terrace. - Turn left (west).

-0.6 •

 Terrace escarpment.
-Travel on the lower terrace.

-0.2 -

-Turn left (west).

-0.4

-Terrace escarpment.
 Travel by Fort Lincoln Nursery and Military Reservation.

-0.7

-Turn right (south).
+- Turn right (south).
 This is a ground-water irrigation area.
 Two wells can be seen, one on each side of the road.
-The water is taken from the terrace gravels.
+The water is taken from the terrace gravels. - River floodplain.

-1.6

-River floodplain.
 Apple Creek has cut through the terrace and has eroded the steep walls of sedimentary bedrock.
-These walls contain excellent exposures of sedimentary rocks.
+These walls contain excellent exposures of sedimentary rocks. - 0.4

-0.4 of scamentary rocks.

 Sedimentary rock bluff.
 Stop and observe the Hell Creek, Ludlow, and Cannonball Formations.
 The base to the middle of the hill is Hell Creek Formation, the upper part of the hill is Cannonball Formation with a thin layer of Ludlow Formation in between them.
 Notice the slope erosion and the formation bedding, composition, and color.
 Leave the stop and continue south up the bluff slope.

-1.0

-Turn left (east).
+- 1.0 Turn left (east).
 Annunciation Priory is on the hill crest to the right.
-Follow the main road, which curves south in a mile.
+Follow the main road, which curves south in a mile. - 1.7

-1.7